brendengifford/exploring-foundation/foundation-sass/README.md

 Getting everything set up on Windows was pretty easy, I was able to install all of the dependencies without issue in my Git Bash Shell, then pulled the Foundation branch which pulled everything down EXCEPT the bower_components folder which is set to be ignored in .gitignore.
 To recreate it, I ran `bower install foundation`.
 I also had to install bundler since that isn't already in Ruby I guess... `gem install bundler`.
 Then I was able to get compass to start watching the folder with `bundle` then `bundle exec compass watch`.

+**Notes on Cloning this Branch**

+I'm realizing it's kind of a pain to see these files do anything so thought I should write this up.
+If you clone this branch and want to see these things work, you'll need to install Ruby, NodeJS, Git, Bower, Compass, Sass, and Grunt-CLI.
+Once those are installed, clone the repo with Git and run `bower install foundation` in the foundation-sass/ and the drugstore/ directory.
+Then run `bundle` and `bundle exec compass watch` in each and view in a web browser.
+Note, the Interchange example in foundation-sass/sandbox.html requires a web server to run.
+You can use WAMP for a local web server, then open the files using that.

 Okay, let's actually build something
 ----